helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 fig 17f

-The phosphorus atom in PCl<sub>5</sub> (and in the hypothetical pentavalent intermedia/OCBE_IIte pictured above) is considered to be **sp<sup>3</sup>d** **hybridized**:
+The phosphorus atom in PCl<sub>5</sub> (and in the hypothetical pentavalent intermediate pictured above) is considered to be **sp<sup>3</sup>d** **hybridized**:

 <img src="media/image27.png" style="width:4.94444in;height:1.11111in" />